longhorn09/SmartFrame/README.md

 Countersink the screws so that the head of the screw is below the surface of the drywall so it won't stick out.
 ![PXL_20210127_151423594](https://user-images.githubusercontent.com/11417589/106074135-f08a6d80-60d0-11eb-9c9a-db16ee04bc75.jpg)

+Spackled the screw holes just to make sure everything we be flush before mud
 ![PXL_20210127_191704520](https://user-images.githubusercontent.com/11417589/106074136-f08a6d80-60d0-11eb-8d96-002a3a8c47b5.jpg)